eliasrenman/MovieSite/readme.md

 ## Roadmap

-- [ ] Read up on possiblility of using swagger with express or something similar
+- [X] Read up on possiblility of using swagger with express or something similar
+- [X] Add swagger docs to project.
 - [ ] Read up on caching requests on backend
 - [ ] Refractor current code
 - [ ] Comment out current existing functions